shiroNaux/vaults/Natural Science/Medical/FHIR.md

 Enabling clinical reporting and connecting clinical records Enabling clinical grouping and financial reporting

-### Level 4, Record-Keeping and Data Exchange
+### Level 4: Record-keeping and Data Exchange for the healthcare process

-Again, there are several modules used in this level.
+Level này bao gồm 5 module

 #### Clinical Module
 This module focuses on the clinical information of patients.
 It is critical in terms of data breaches because it stores patient data.
 Users need to have security and privacy access in order to search and pull any information.
 This information includes: